storesafe/cordova-sqlite-storage/README.md

 - This version will not work within a web worker (not properly supported by the Cordova framework).
 Use within a web worker is supported for Android and iOS in: [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree) (available with a different licensing scheme)
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
-- REGEXP is currently not supported for Windows ~~8.1(+)/Windows Phone 8.1(+)~~
+- REGEXP is currently not supported for Windows.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
 There *may* be a similar issue with certain other UNICODE characters in the iOS version (needs further investigation).
 This is fixed in: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) (available with a different licensing scheme)
-- BLOB type is currently not supported ~~and known to be broken on multiple platforms~~ _for default Android-sqlite-connector implementation, iOS, or Windows_.
+- BLOB type is currently not supported for default Android database implementation (using Android-sqlite-connector) or Windows.
 - UNICODE `\u0000` (same as `\0`) character not working in Android (default native database implementation) or Windows
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
 - ATTACH to another database file is not supported by this version.
 Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in: [litehelpers / Cordova-sqlite-evfree-ext](https://github.com/litehelpers/Cordova-sqlite-evfree-ext) (available with a different licensing scheme)
-- UPDATE/DELETE with LIMIT or ORDER BY is not supported and known to be missing in older Android/iOS versions.
+- UPDATE/DELETE with LIMIT or ORDER BY is not supported.
+- WITH clause is not supported by older Android versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.
 - User-defined savepoints are not supported and not expected to be compatible with the transaction locking mechanism used by this plugin.
 In addition, the use of BEGIN/COMMIT/ROLLBACK statements is not supported.
 - Problems have been reported when using this plugin with Crosswalk (for Android).
 It may help to install Crosswalk as a plugin instead of using Crosswalk to create the project.
-- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object *not* proprly exported (ES5 feature).
+- Does not work with [axemclion / react-native-cordova-plugin](https://github.com/axemclion/react-native-cordova-plugin) since the `window.sqlitePlugin` object is *not* proprly exported (ES5 feature).
 It is recommended to use [andpor / react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage) for SQLite database access with React Native Android/iOS instead.

 ## Further testing needed